 Speaking to Asempa FM’s Kojo Mensah Moshosho on the back of the work of the Committee so far, an unimpressed Dr. Kwaku Frimpong stated that the current situation in the country is giving him sleepless nights.

-“It is worrying me too much and I cannot even sleep.
+“It is worrying me too much and I cannot even sleep even when I have my silk pillowcase.
 Am really disturbed because the boys are ready and it is making them rusty even though we are paying them.
 They have to wake up because it looks like it is the government that is intentionally making us lose money”, the AshGold CEO shared.

 Dr. Kwaku Frimpong also highlighted that he has not been impressed by the work of the Normalization Committee.
 According to him, there is nothing that the NC has done that he can pinpoint and say these people have done something good for football people.